ivotron/popper2-paper/paper.md

 The problem of implementing multi-container workflows as described in @Sec:intro is addressed by existing tools.
 We briefly survey some of these technologies and compare them with Popper 2.0 by grouping them in categories.

-### **Workflow definition languages**
+### Workflow definition languages

-Standard workflow definition laguages like CWL (Common Workflow Langauge) [@amstutz2016common] and Yadage [@cranmer2017yadage] provide a runtime agnostic interface for writing workflows declaratively.
-These workflow definition languages also provides syntax for fine-grained control by the users like defining the amount of CPU and memory to be allocated to each step, specifying scheduling policies, etc.
+Standard workflow definition laguages like CWL (Common Workflow Langauge) [@amstutz2016common], OpenWDL [@openWDL] and Yadage [@cranmer2017yadage] provide a runtime agnostic interface for writing workflows declaratively.
+Some of these workflow definition languages also provide syntax for fine-grained control of resources by the users like defining the amount of CPU and memory to be allocated to each step, specifying scheduling policies, etc.
-These languages also supports syntax for integration with various computing backends like container engines (docker, uDocker, singularity), HPC clusters (HTCondor, LSF, SLURM), cloud providers (AWS, GCP, Azure), etc.
+Some of these languages also support syntax for integration with various computing backends like container engines (docker, uDocker, singularity), HPC clusters (HTCondor, LSF, SLURM), cloud providers (AWS, GCP, Azure), etc.
-Although these languages do not assume a containerized environment, they support containerized workflows.
+Although these languages do not assume a containerized environment, they support containerized workflows by providing syntax to specify components required for running steps in containers like images to be used, etc extensively.
+Some of these languages also provide detailed specifications for developers building engines for these workflow languages to provide a good layer of abstraction for managing steps in docker containers effectively.
 Unlike YAML, which is used by Popper, the syntax of these languages are quite complex and can quickly become overwhelming for beginners.

-### **Generic workflow execution engines**
+### Generic workflow execution engines

-Stable and mature scientific workflow execution engines like Nextflow, Pegasus and Taverna have introduced native support running steps in software containers.
+Stable and mature scientific workflow engines like Nextflow, Pegasus and Taverna have introduced native support running steps in software containers.
-Airflow and Luigi [@_luigi_] are DAG based workflow engines which requires specifying workflows as code.
+Airflow [@airflow] and Luigi [@_luigi_] are workflow engines which require specifying workflows using programming languages and provide pluggable interfaces that require the installation of separate plugins.
-These workflow engines have a highly extensible and pluggable interface but requires installing a Python interpreter or other software packages.
-They can be used run containers in a ad-hoc fashion, but doesn't support running steps inside containers natively.
+For example, Airflow and Luigi uses Python, Copper [@copper] use Java, Dagr [@dagr] use Scala and SciPipe [@scipipe] use Go as their workflow definition languages.
-Some major drawbacks of these worklow engines are that they require a complete workflow engine deployment phase prior to running workflows which is often non-trivial; requires knowledge of specialized terminology and custom workflow languages or specific programming languages like Python or Bash, hence making the entry barrier high;
+Some drawbacks of these worklow engines are that most of them require a standalone service deployment prior to running workflows; requires knowledge of specialized terminology and custom workflow languages or specific programming languages like Python or Bash, hence making the entry barrier high;
 Dependency management can also get messy pretty quickly with large workflows since steps do not run in software containers.
 These workflow engines have recently added support for running workflows in Kubernetes clusters but they are yet to be stabilized.

-### **Container native workflow execution engines**
+### Container native workflow execution engines

 The workflow engines that assume running steps of a workflow DAG inside containers are usually termed as container native workflow engines.
 Argo, Pachyderm and Brigade are examples of highly scalable container native workflow engines that allows users to easily submit workflows to a Kubernetes cluster.